p-DG cyclotomic nilHecke algebras: Two-tensor quiver Schur algebra

 for some multiplicity $g_3\in \N[q,q^{-1}]$.

 In order to show $\mf{E} Y(0^a 1^b 0^b 1^d)$ decomposes as we would like, we proceed as in case I.

 for some multiplicity $g_4\in \N[q,q^{-1}]$.

 Finally, the compatibility of the $\mf{E}$-and-$\mf{F}$ actions with the $p$-differential follows from the higher categorical relations (Proposition \ref{prop-higher-Serre}).
-The direct sum decomposition above will just be replaced by fantastic filtrations, whose assocaited pieces are isomorphic to the occurring summands. \end{proof}
+The direct sum decomposition above will just be replaced by a fantastic filtration, whose associated pieces are isomorphic to the occurring summands. \end{proof}

 The following example explains the necessity of taking the idempotent truncation for the modules $G(\lambda)$ in the definition of the two-tensor algebra.

 \begin{example} Consider the nilHecke algebra $\nh_2^3$.
 There are three cyclic modules in this case: $G(110)$, $ G(101)$ and $G(011)$.
 In Example \ref{n=2l=3} we saw that $Y(110)=G(110)$ and $Y(101)=G(101)$.
 However $G(011) \cong Y(011) \oplus Y(110)$ where $Y(011)=e_2G(011)$.